developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 - [x] **Proxy Server**: One of the superpower of Oathkeeper is its ability to sit at the frontier of your infrastructure and denying unauthorized requests.
   :rocket:
-- [x] **Decision Maker**: The other mode of running Ory Oathkeeper is to use it as a policy enforcer, making decisions whether or not a requests should be granted access based on the defined rules. :shield:
+- [x] **Decision Maker**: Another mode of running Ory Oathkeeper is to use it as a policy enforcer, making decisions on whether or not a request should be granted access based on the defined rules. :shield:
 - [x] **Open Source**: Ory Oathkeeper is open source with a permissive license , meaning you can inspect the source code, contribute to it, and even fork it